esastack/esa-restclient/docs/Reference Doc/v1.0.0/something_more/only_process_bytes/http_client/quick_start/README.md

 ---

 # Quick Start
-It's so easy to get start with `ESA HttpClient`.
+It's so easy to get start with `HttpClient`.

 #### Step 1: Add dependency
 > **Note：`netty` 4.1.52.Final and `tcnative` 2.0.34.Final are directly dependent on.**